-As we anticipate long-overdue and extreme winter conditions in the Northeast (with temperatures as low as 40 below with windchill), I also sense the impending physical and chemical adjustments my body will make in order to tolerate such drastic changes.
-It is a turning inward in preservation and efficiency, to keep one’s inner furnace firing, even when it has been reduced to a flicker of a flame.
+As we anticipate long, overdue, and extreme winter conditions in the Northeast (with temperatures as low as 40 below with windchill), I notice my body adapting to tolerate such drastic changes.
+They are modifications that are both chemical and physical.
+It is a turning inward in preservation and efficiency — to keep one’s inner furnace firing, even when it has been reduced to a flicker of a flame.

-It is not the place alone that gets stirred up spontaneously when I encounter familiar experiences or scenery.
-I would neither describe it as a projection on a movie screen, nor is it simply made up of childhood stories retold and rehashed until they feel real.
-There is a deeper emotional attachment, often associated with interpersonal relationships developed in connection to a place.
-Folded into this bodily suitcase, there are inherited maps and landscapes, and there are sounds, smells, textures and sensations that almost personify my place of origins- that make it less Other, and more sentimental and familiar.
+It is not place alone that gets stirred up spontaneously when I have familiar experiences or encounter recognizable scenery.
+I would neither describe such recollections as projections on a movie screen, nor have they been distilled from childhood stories retold and rehashed until they feel real.
+There is a deeper emotional attachment.
+Folded into this bodily suitcase, there are inherited maps and landscapes; and there are sounds, smells, textures and sensations that almost personify my place of origins.
+They are details that are more sentimental and personal, than they are Other.

-A recent study has revealed that there is a place-memory bridge between the part of the brain that processes visual scenes and the part of the brain that processes spatial memories.
-That is why when a person recognizes something in a new context, for example, a landmark or a piece of architecture, they are immediately connecting to prior place memories, and that is why new objects or places can feel familiar.
-I imagine this place-memory bridge to be a space and span like Monet’s bridge over the lily ponds of Giverny- a distinct focal point can be found at its center, surrounded by a landscape abstracted.
+A recent study has revealed there is a place-memory bridge between the part of the brain that processes visual scenes and the part of the brain that processes spatial memories.
+That is why when a person recognizes something in a new context, for example, a landmark or a piece of architecture, they are immediately connecting to prior place memories and either forming personal attachments or aversions.
+They are engineering a hybrid experience, with details pulled from the past, which in turn provide context in the present.
+I imagine the span between place and memory to be like Monet’s bridge over the lily ponds of Giverny — a distinct focal point can be found at its center, surrounded by a landscape abstracted.

-Some stand by the notion that humans bring politics into the landscape, whether on purpose or just by transference.
+Human beings bring many things into the landscape, whether on purpose or by transference.
+The ego, time, and politics are profoundly impactful.
 “It is a simple equation,” wrote Terry Tempest Williams in her opening introduction to Red: Passion and Patience in the Desert.
 “Place + people = politics.”
 She implies that this dynamic and relationship is unavoidable.

-To follow a similar logic, transference from a specific place to a person must have a similar effect.
-It has been said that a region or an environment are conceptual geographies too expansive to really take into consideration or the consciousness, as a result, our identity is relatively less impacted by the notion of an environment or a region as it is by specific places.
-This could explain why I tend to settle on and hold elements of place close– they are manageable to process, portable to carry, and transferable–while I feel no specific loyalty as a Southerner or Northerner.
+Edward A. Casey believed that regions and environments are conceptual geographies too expansive to really take into consideration, or the consciousness.
+As a result, our identity is relatively less impacted by the notion of an environment or a region, as it is by specific places.
+The elements of a place are manageable to process, portable to carry, and can be easier to access.

-Some our desire to take that plunge was our way of being antagonistic, of sticking out our tongues and raising our arms in defiance.
-And, there was also something therapeutic about testing my body’s elasticity and wherewithal.
-As a child, I felt little inhibition stripping down to my underwear to swim in the North Atlantic in mid-November, yet I have found as an adult with collective experiences I have a sometimes detrimental aversion to risk.
-Like the cold, practicality sneaks in, inhibiting spontaneity, and grounding the lively, rising spirit that beckons to be released.
+Some of our desire to take that plunge was our way of being antagonistic, of sticking out our tongues and raising our arms in defiance.
+And, there was also something therapeutic about testing the body’s elasticity and wherewithal.
+As a child, I felt little inhibition diving into the North Atlantic in mid-November in my underwear, yet I have found as an adult with collective experiences, I have a sometimes detrimental aversion to risk.
+Like the cold, practicality sneaks in, inhibiting spontaneity, and grounding the lively, rising spirit that beckons to be untethered, challenged, perhaps, changed.